Universal Architectural Styles every Architect should know

-Throughout the ages, people have dwelled in various types of homes and residences.
-With different strategies in mind, individuals from all over the world also made various conceptions and some even reinvented what we used to call "Our Home";
+Throughout the ages, people also have dwelled in various types of homes and residences.
+With different strategies in mind, individuals from all over the planet also made various conceptions and some even reinvented what we used to call "Our Home";

-They added arts and geometrical rules, or what they named architectural styles, while others settle for just ensuring a safe lodging for themselves and their families.
+They added arts and geometrical rules, or what they named architectural styles, while others settled for just ensuring a safe lodging for themselves and their families.

 But first of all, it is good to note that all the styles discussed in this post are related exclusively to the American Architectural Style in general, because of the diversity and variety of its styles, from the old period until actual days.
 Also to its multiple sources and origins, notably European and Asian countries, which enriched and popularized the American Homes Styles than others, worldwide.
-For more useful references about other architectural styles, plesea go to How Architectural Styles Affected the History of Humanity?
+For more useful references about other architectural styles, please go to How has Humanity affected Architectural Styles?

-So let’s find out which are the most styles utilized for homes and demanded out there from both the sellers and buyers– and to be exact, from the real estate agencies– as well.
+So let’s find out which are the most styles utilized for homes and demanded from both the sellers and buyers– and to be exact, from the real estate agencies– as well.

 World Home Architectural Styles in History

 A characteristic that was in use even before the effervescence of Green Architecture calls for a return to natural resources for a better environment.
-Also, it makes a sense of historic connection or relativity for a previous period that is very appreciated by the buyers of today and adds some fairy sense to their deal.
+Also, it creates a sense of historical connection or relativity for a previous period that is very appreciated by today's buyers and adds some fairy sense to their deal.

 A Big Variation in Home Architectural Styles